rahul-culminator/testing/README.md

 ### PostgreSQL Connection

-Establish the appropriate tunnel for the PostgreSQL database instance in the terminal.
+Establish the appropriate ssh tunnel for the PostgreSQL database instance in the terminal.

 ## Steps to Follow